risk-first/website/menagerie/Communication-Risk.md

 ## Protocol Risk

-Generally, anytime where you have different parts of a system communicating with each other, and one part can change incompatibly with another you have [Protocol Risk](Communication-Risk#protocol-risk).
+Generally, any time where you have different parts of a system communicating with each other, and one part can change incompatibly with another you have [Protocol Risk](Communication-Risk#protocol-risk).

 ![Protocol Risk](images/generated/protocol-risk.png)